Sexual Infections 5 (STD-5)

 • Expert Consultation: Our healthcare professionals are available to discuss your results and answer your questions.

-• Convenient Testing Options: Choose from in-clinic or at-home testing options.
+• Convenient Testing Options: Choose at-home testing options.

 By choosing the Vesta Care Lab, you're taking a proactive step towards safeguarding your health.
 To schedule an appointment or learn more about our services, please contact us at: 052 270 4729